ludwig-ai/ludwig-docs/docs/developer_guide/codebase_structure.md

 ## Ludwig CLI

-The command line interface is managed by the `ludwig/cli.py` script, which imports the other scripts in the `ludwig/` top-level directory which perform various sub-commands (experiment, evaluate, export, visualize, etc...).
+The command line interface is managed by the `ludwig/cli.py` script, which imports the other scripts in the `ludwig/` top-level directory which perform various sub-commands (experiment, evaluate, export, visualize, etc.).

 The programmatic interface (which is also used by the CLI commands) is available in the `ludwig/api.py`.